Pawansahu11/Amritam-Harbal-/README.md

 📦 Stock Requests: Enable users to request products for stock and issue products for their downline team.
 🔒 Logout: Securely logout from the app with the dedicated logout button.

-# 📲 Snapshots Of eCommerce module
+# 📲 Snapshots Of the eCommerce module
 **Splash Screen Page, Login page, Home page skeleton text loader **

 ![Amritam-Harba-ss-1](https://github.com/Pawansahu11/Amritam-Harbal-/assets/140729586/77d51ae1-365a-45d8-bda7-be31e78dd192)